dolanske/curry.js/curry/notes.md

 - [ ] Check how $.parent is written and consider every non-iterable selector to actually be iterable

 - [ ] Figure out how to delay / pause the chain
-- [ ] If chain contains async function, should probably continue once it resolves
+- [ ] If chain contains async function, should probably continue once it resolves (how???)

 ---